standard-procedure/fabrik/README.md

 Fabrik.db.people.create :alice, first_name: "Alice"
 ```

 Watch out - because this uses a global instance, it's not thread-safe.
-That's not an issue if you're just using it for database seeds, but it might be if you're using it throughout your application.
-In which case, I recommend doing all the configuration in an `config/initializer` - after it's been configured it will be safe to call from whichever thread you happen to be in.
+That's not an issue if you're just using it for database seeds or in most test runners(single-threaded or parallelised with multiple processes).
+But it *might* cause problems if you're using threads to parallelise your tests, or you're reconfiguring while your application is running.

 ## Development

 Important note: this gem is not under the MIT Licence - it's under the [LGPL](/LICENSE).
 This may or may not make it suitable for your use.
-I have reasons for this, which don't belong in a README, but the net result is, this library is open-source, it's free software, but if you change it in any way, you have to stick to those same rules.
+I have reasons for this, which don't belong in a README.
+But the net result is, this library is open-source, it's free software and you can license *your own* code any way you want.
+But if you change *this code*, you have to publish those changes under the same rules.

 So, fork the repo, bundle install, add RSpecs for the changes you want to make and `rake spec` to run the tests.
 Then send me a pull request.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.